c3g/GenPipes_Docs/docs/source/tutorials/genpipes_in_the_cloud.rst

 Run one of the GenPipes test sets on GCP:
 -----------------------------------------
-In the Google shell run the following command to log into the login node of the slurm cluster:
+In the Google shell run the following command to log into the login node of the Slurm cluster:

 .. code-block:: bash